 Mrs. Lewis is an active clinician, adjudicator, and performer in the area.
-She has presented at the Texas Music Educators Association annual conference, as well as the Texas Bandmasters Association annual conference.
-Mrs. Lewis is very active in the music ministry at her church, Custer Road United Methodist Church, performing with the flute ensemble and the symphony orchestra.
-Mrs. Lewis is a member of the Texas Music Educators Association, Texas Bandmasters Association, Texas Music Adjudicator’s Association, Sigma Alpha Iota, Pi Kappa Lambda National Music Honor Society, and Texas Flute Society.
-She currently serves as the Region 24 Secretary and the Region 24 Middle School Band Co-chair.
+She has presented at the Texas Music Educators Association annual conference, Midwest International Band and Orchestra convention, as well as the Texas Bandmasters Association annual conference.
+Mrs. Lewis is a member of the Texas Music Educators Association, Texas Bandmasters Association, Phi Beta Mu, Texas Music Adjudicator’s Association, American School Band Directors Association, Sigma Alpha Iota, Pi Kappa Lambda National Music Honor Society, and Texas Flute Society.
+Mrs. Lewis is the Area B TMEA Mentor Program Coordinator and serves as the Region 24 TBA Representative.
+She also serves as the Region 24 Secretary and is on the state board of TMEA.

-Mrs. Lewis currently resides in McKinney with her husband, Nathan Lewis, Percussion Director for Lovejoy ISD, and her sweet sons Jackson (6 years) and Micah (4 years).
+Mrs. Lewis currently resides in McKinney with her husband, Nathan, and her sweet sons Jackson (10 years) and Micah (8 years).

-Mrs. Lewis teaches the Wind Ensemble, assists with the Symphonic band, assists with the Concert Band, and teaches Beginning Flute, Oboe, Bassoon, Trumpet and Horn classes.
+Mrs. Lewis teaches the Wind Ensemble, assists with the Symphonic band, assists with the Concert Band, and teaches Beginning Flute, Trumpet and Horn classes.

-Lauren Solano is in her first year as the Associate Director of Bands at Maus Middle School.
-For the past three years, she was the Assistant Director of Bands at Richardson North Junior High School.
+Lauren Solano is in her 5th year as the Associate Director of Bands at Maus Middle School.
+Prior to Maus, she spent three years as the Assistant Director of Bands at Richardson North Junior High School in Richardson, Texas.
+Bands under her direction have consistently received UIL “Sweepstakes” awards and “Best in Class” at various music festivals.
 Ms. Solano is a native of Coppell, Texas and graduated from Coppell High School.

 Ms. Solano attended the University of North Texas where she received Bachelors degrees in Music Education and Clarinet Performance in 2015.
 While at UNT, she studied clarinet with Daryl Coad, conducting with Dennis Fisher and Nicholas Williams, and was a member of the Green Brigade Marching Band, UNT Concert and Symphonic Bands, and various chamber ensembles.

 Ms. Solano regularly performs with the Carrollton Wind Symphony, a community ensemble under the direction of Jim McDaniel that has performed at Midwest, TMEA, and TBA music conventions over the years.
-Ms. Solano’s professional affiliations include Texas Music Educators Association, Mu Phi Epsilon Professional Co-Ed Fraternity, International Clarinet Association, and Girl Scouts of America.
-She is recently engaged and enjoying the wedding planning process!
+Ms. Solano is a member of the Texas Music Educators Association, Texas Bandmasters Association, Mu Phi Epsilon Professional Co-Ed Fraternity, International Clarinet Association, and Girl Scouts of America.
+She loves reading, running, and taking care of her German Shepherd/Husky mix, Finley.

-Ms. Solano teaches the Symphonic Band, assists with the Wind Ensemble, Concert Band and Jazz Band, and teaches Beginning Clarinet and Saxophone classes.
+Ms. Solano teaches the Symphonic Band, assists with the Wind Ensemble, Concert Band, and teaches Beginning Clarinet, Saxophone, Oboe/Bassoon classes.